Sealants vs. Fillings: What’s the Difference?

 According to the CDC, children with sealants have almost 3 times fewer cavities than children without sealants.

 Since the sealant coating protects teeth from cavities, this could mean fewer cavity fillings and dentist visits in the long term.
-As to whether or not it’s “worth it”, that depends on your child’s brushing habits, how prone to cavities they are, and how much your dental provider charges for sealant treatments.
+Whether or not it’s “worth it” depends on your child’s brushing habits, how prone to cavities they are, and how much your dental provider charges for sealant treatments.

 Do Adults Need Dental Sealants?

 Adults can also get sealants, although it is typically not necessary.
-Since adult teeth are much more worn down, and therefore have fewer crevasses on the surface, sealants are typically not necessary.
-Having said that, your dentist may recommend this course of treatment if it is a good option for your teeth.
+Since adult teeth are much more worn down and have fewer crevices on the surface, sealants are generally not required.
+Your dentist may recommend this course of treatment if it is a good option for your teeth.

 Dental Fillings

-Fillings are a restorative treatment that repairs the damage of tooth decay.
+Fillings are a restorative treatment that repairs tooth decay damage.
 In fact, fillings are the most common treatment for symptoms of tooth decay, such as cavities.
 This procedure allows dentists to fill in the holes created by tooth decay.

 When you go in to receive a dental filling, your hygienist will clean your teeth before the procedure begins.
 The area being filled will then be numbed before your dentist removes the decay with a dental drill.
-With the decay removed and the tooth prepped, your dentist will prepare the filling material.
+Your dentist will prepare the filling material with the decay removed and the tooth prepped.

 What Are The Different Types Of Dental Fillings?

-- Amalgam Fillings – Amalgam fillings, on the other hand, are made with silver material.
+- Amalgam Fillings: Amalgam fillings, on the other hand, are made of silver.
 Amalgam fillings may not look the prettiest, but they do last longer than any other type of filling.

-- Ceramic Fillings – Although definitely one of the pricier options, ceramic is a great material that hits both durability and aesthetics, and will probably outlast a composite filling.
+- Ceramic Fillings: Although one of the pricier options, ceramic is an excellent material that hits both durability and aesthetics, and will probably outlast a composite filling.

-Be sure to talk to your dentist before your procedure to decide the right dental filling for you.
+Be sure to talk to your dentist before your procedure to choose the proper dental filling.

 Is Dental Filling Painful?